-Tropical cyclone near New Caledonia could hit New Zealand
+Tropical cyclone near New Caledonia could hit NZ

-A tropical cyclone that has formed near New Caledonia may pose some risk to New Zealand in the coming week.
+A tropical cyclone which has formed near New Caledonia may pose some risk to New Zealand in the coming week.

 Tropical cyclone "Fili" is currently near New Caledonia and is forecast to reach Category 2 strength.

-However, Weather Watch says the cyclone is in an area where it could grow to "severe" Category 3.
+However, Weather Watch said the cyclone is in an area where it could grow to "severe" Category 3.

 Fili is set to track close to the Pacific nation in the coming days, then drift towards New Zealand by Sunday or early next week.